DATA-690-FALL-2021/data690_Sruthi/Assignment_01/Resume.md

 * __Python Developer__  :
     - [x] Comapany: _Halcyon Technologies_
-    - [x] Dealt with: _worked on python, Data Base and ML, later was assigmed to work on a chat bot using Google Dialog flow which for a food delivery application_
+    - [x] Dealt with: _worked on python, Data Base and ML, later was assigned to work on a chat bot using Google Dialog flow which for a food delivery application_

 _Embracing a new perspective of implementing what I learnt_